nielsbaloe/vertxui/README.md

 		// Controller
 		input.keyUp((fluent,changed) -> {
 			model.name = fluent.domValue();
-			Pojofy.ajax("POST", "/ajax", model, modelMap, null, (String s) -> console.log(s));
+			Pojofy.ajax("POST", "/ajax", model, modelMap, null, (String text) -> console.log(text));
 		});

 	}

 The controller (serverside) can be for example (ajax example):

-		router.post("/ajax").handler(Pojofy.ajax(Model.class, (m, c) -> {
+		router.post("/ajax").handler(Pojofy.ajax(Model.class, (model, c) -> {
-			log.info("Received a pojo from the client: color=" + m.color);
+			log.info("Received a pojo from the client: color=" + model.color);
 			return "a string";
 		}));

 ### More

 Currently GWT -extremely wrapped away- is used, because it is by far the most efficiënt and full-featured Java 2 Javascript implementation out there.
-In the first month, TeaVM was used, which is 1000% faster in compiling but does not correctly support lambda's.
-The same goes for jsweet, Vertxui was ported into jsweet in about half an hour, but jsweet does not support all Java constructions (like enums) and does not do a very good job in 100% Java support in general.
-GWT is actually very very reliable, it's been chewed on since 2006 ;) .
+In the first month, TeaVM was used, which is 1000% faster in compiling but does not correctly support lambda's and does not have a rich ES5 browser in its API.
+The same goes for jSweet, Vertxui was ported into jSweet in about half an hour, but jSweet does not support all Java constructions (like enums) and does not do a very good job in 100% Java support in general.
+GWT is actually very very reliable, and has a 100% browser abstraction in classes with Elemental.
+It has been chewed on since 2006 ;) .

 Polyglot language support is possible as long as the sourcecode is included in the jars, there are vague plans to support Groovy as a proof of concept.

 Niels Gorisse